DataBiosphere/terra-ui/CONTRIBUTING.md

        * Could someone else explain your code?
        * In a year from now will you still understand this code?
        * Did you have to use comments to clarify your code, or is it self explanatory?
-       * Do your functions and components need to know implementation details about other functions and components?
+       * Do your functions and components need to know implementation details of other functions and components?
        * Is the data decoupled sufficiently from the logic?

      * Concepts that can make your code simpler